Score-based Tests for Explaining Upper-Level Heterogeneity in Linear Mixed Models: Tutorial

-Beyond the formal score-based tests, Figure~\ref{fig:ordres} provides information about levels of meanSES where parameters differ from one another; this can be discerned from levels where the solid line crosses the dashed horizontal line.
-Thus, the intercept parameter changes w.r.t. each of the four levels of meanSES (all points are above the line); the effect of SES ($\beta_1$) at meanSES level 1 differs from the other levels; random intercept $\sigma_0^2$ has two changing points: one is level 1 and the other is level 4; and the random slope $\sigma_1^2$ differs between level 1 and the remaining levels.
-Taken together, results imply that associations between students' SES and math achievement function differently in schools with lowest meanSES, as compared to schools with higher meanSES.
+Figure~\ref{fig:ordres} also provides information about levels of \code{schses} where parameters differ from one another; this can be discerned from levels where the solid line crosses the dashed horizontal line.
+Thus, the intercept parameter changes w.r.t. each of the four levels of \code{schses} (all points are above the line); the slope of \code{ses} ($\beta_1$) at \code{schses} level 1 differs from the other levels; the random intercept variance $\sigma_0^2$ has two changing points: one at level 1 and the other at level 4; and the random slope $\sigma_1^2$ differs between level 1 and the remaining levels.
+These results provide more detailed information about how \code{schses} is associated with different pieces of the model.

+To expand on the results above, we can create a dummy variable for students at \code{schses} level 1 (coded as 0), then use that dummy variable in place of \code{meanses}.
+The code is given below: \begin{Schunk} \begin{Sinput} > Hsb82[schses==1, dummy := 0] > Hsb82[schses!=1, dummy := 1] > m3 <- lmer(mAch ~ cses*dummy + (cses | school), data = Hsb82, REML = FALSE) \end{Sinput} \end{Schunk}

-Given the changing point information provided by the empirical plot, we can create a dummy variable by separating students at level 1 (coded as 1) or not (coded as 0).
-The dummy variable replace the previous position of meanSES.
-The interaction between cSES and dummy variable is 1.09 with $p < 0.05$, indicating significant interaction.
-Informed by this optimal cutting point, we can detect the previous ``missing'' interaction effect.
-Alternatively, we can fit the model separately for students at schools with meanSES at level 1 and students at other schools.
-The former model results in $\beta_1$ (coefficient of SES) as 1.21, whereas the latter model has $\beta_1$ as 2.31.
-These results indicate that students cSES has stronger relationship with math achievement in schools with higher meanSES.
+The interaction between cses and dummy variable is 1.09 with $p < 0.05$, indicating a significant interaction.
+Thus, informed by the instability plots, we can detect the ``masked'' interaction effect via traditional methods.
+Alternatively, we can fit the model separately for students at schools with the lowest level of \code{schses} and and for students at other schools with larger values of \code{schses}.
+The former model results in $\beta_1$ (coefficient of \code{cses}) as 1.21, whereas the latter model has $\beta_1$ as 2.31.
+These results indicate that students' \code{cses} has stronger relationship with math achievement in schools with higher SES.

 In summary, score-based tests provide a statistical tool to closely examine an LMM's parameter estimates with respect to an auxiliary, level-2 variable.
 The examination of variance components (random effect (co)variance and residual variance) provide tests of heterogeneity.
-Additionally, the fluctuation plots can be used to interpret the nature of heterogeneity or interactions, without arbitrary median splits or use of subsamples with small numbers of observations.
+Additionally, the fluctuation plots can be used to interpret the nature of heterogeneity or interactions, without arbitrary median splits or subsamples of data with few observations.